50 Stunning Retro and Vintage Hairstyles for Women

 14. Easy Vintage Hairstyles for Long Hair

-If you don’t want to get too complicated with your vintage hairstyles, you can always rely on texture.
+If you’d rather keep things simple with vintage hairstyles, you can always lean on texture.

 15. Curly Half Up Vintage Hairstyles